Jamlee/fc/README.md

-# One Key Vpn
+# fastvpn

-one key vpn is a quickly vpn installer base on aws ec2.
+fastvpn is a quickly vpn installer base on aws ec2.